PORTAGE YOUTH SOCCER ASSOCIATION

 Since Portage Youth Soccer is run by volunteers, we are always looking for parents to help promote and continue this popular sport for our Portage youth.
 You can volunteer to be a manager of a team, an assistant coach or even the main coach.
 Coaches normally consist of parents of children for their age group, so you stay with your child as you move up through the age groups.
 Background checks and certified courses will be required before coaching a team.
 You can signup when you register your child through Demosphere.
 Please keep in mind that the PYSA Organization is always looking for parents to help out on the board of directors.

 If Coaching or Board responsibilities seems too much, we request our families to consider volunteering to help the club with maintenance, concessions, and equipment.
-5 hours of volunteer time per family will result in a $60 discount toward a single future registration.
 There are many ways to get involved and support the organization.
-Visit this link https://portageyouthsoccer.org/volunteer-opportunities/ to see our volunteering opportunities.
+Visit this link https://portageyouthsoccer.demosphere-secure.com/_registration to register as a manager or coaching volunteer.

 “U” Stands for Under.
 Your child will be placed on a team based on his/her birth year.
 Age groupings stay the same for a soccer year (fall of one year through spring of the next–like a school year).
 We always use the Spring Year – which is the second year – and deduct that from the birth year to determine the proper U Age Group.
 So in the 2022 fall – 2023 spring season, a child born in 2012, means he/she will be on a U11 (under 11) team for both the fall and spring season.
 (2023-2012=11).
 It does not matter if he/she is born in January or in December.
 Placement is based on age and not by skill.
 Keep in mind a player can always play up a level, but usually never down.
 Here is the US Soccer chart for reference: Birth Year Chart.
 Or you can use the calculator below.